Mexican Secularization Act of 1833: Mission lands confiscated

 Mission San Diego de Alcalá and some other missions were offered for sale to citizens, and some Mission land was given to ex-military officers who had fought in the War of Independence.
 On June 8, 1846, Mission San Diego de Alcalá was given to Santiago Argüello by Governor Pío Pico "...for services rendered to the government."
 After the United States annexed California, the Mission was used by the military from 1846 to 1862.
 Most of the grants were made to rich "Californios" of Spanish background who had long been casting envious eyes on the vast holdings of the Roman Catholic missions.
-In 1845, California Governor Pio Pico confiscated the lands of Mission San Diego de Alcala.
+In 1845, California Governor Pio Pico confiscated the lands of Mission San Diego de Alcalá.
 He granted eleven square leagues (about 48,800 acres, 197 km2) of the El Cajon Valley to Dona Maria Antonio Estudillo, daughter of José Antonio Estudillo, alcalde of San Diego, to repay a $500 government obligation.
 The grant was originally called Rancho Santa Monica and encompassed present-day El Cajon, Bostonia, Santee, Lakeside, Flinn Springs, and the eastern part of La Mesa.
 It also contained the 28 acre Rancho Cañada de Los Coches grant.
 Maria Estudillo was the wife of Don Miguel Pedrorena (1808–1850), a native of Madrid, Spain, who had come to California from Peru in 1838 to operate a trading business.
 In 1862 the 22 acres and mission ruins were returned to the Church by the U.S. government.

 Mission San Buenaventura in 1845 was rented to Don Jose Arnaz and Narciso Botello and was later sold to Arnaz.
 The church, clergy residence, cemetery, orchard, and vineyard were returned to the Church in 1862, and major changes done in 1893.Mission Santa Clara de Asís in 1836: the Mission land was sold off, but most buildings continued to be used as a parish church.
-In 1851 the running of the church transferred from the Franciscans to the Jesuits., The Jesuits founded a college there, which became Santa Clara University.
+In 1851 the running of the church transferred from the Franciscans to the Jesuits.
+The Jesuits founded a college there, which became Santa Clara University.

 Mission San Carlos Borromeo de Carmelo land was sold off in 1834.
 The padres had to buy a small strip of land back in order to avoid trespassing when entering the church.
 But later all the buildings were abandoned and became ruined.
 Mission ruins and 9 acres were returned to the Catholic Church in 1859.

 Mission San Antonio de Padua was put up for sale, with no bids.
 But with the fear of being sold, the Mission started to fall into neglect.
 Father Doroteo Ambris, a young priest from Mexico, started to live at the Mission with a few natives in 1851.
 On 31 May 1863, the Mission was returned to the Church with 33 acres by an order signed by Abraham Lincoln.